 The Lodgepole Pine will start to mix with Limber Pine as you gain elevation.
 Most of the elevation gain on this hike is achieved within the last mile!

-After 0.7 mile, a spur, summit trail starts uphill (east) and is not marked.
-Leaving Storm Pass, the summit is only another 0.6-.7 mile on a trail that switchbacks substantially and is marked well with ample cairns.
+Leaving Storm Pass, the summit is only another 0.6-.7 mile east on a spur trail that switchbacks substantially and is marked well with ample cairns.
 The summit is craggy and rocky and the true summit is the easternmost point.
+The last few hundred feet or so is easy scrambling.
 This makes for a total of 3.2 miles OW.

 Retrace your steps!